eslint/rfcs/designs/2022-languages/README.md

     matchesSelectorClass(className: string, node: ASTNode, ancestry: Array<ASTNode>): boolean;

     /**
      * Parses the given file input into its component parts.
+This file should not
+     * throws errors for parsing errors but rather should return any parsing
+     * errors as parse of the ParseResult object.
      */
     parse(file: File, env: LanguageContext): ParseResult | Promise<ParseResult>;